Lie coalgebras and rational homotopy theory II: Hopf invariants: Comparison with other approaches

 \section{Comparison with other approaches}

-As mentioned in the introduction, our theorems give a resolution of the homotopy periods problem, of explicitly representing homotopy functionals.
-There have been a variety of approaches, and the present theory of Hopf invariants connects well with them.
-A formula for homotopy periods using the same ingredients, namely pulling back forms to the sphere, taking $\dinv$ and wedge products, and then integrating, was featured in Sullivan's seminal paper \cite{Sull77}.
-We have not been able to compare our formula with Sullivan's, since that formula comes from a minimal model for path spaces which uses a chain homotopy which is also a derivation.
+Our theorems give a resolution of the ``homotopy period'' problem of explicitly representing homotopy functionals, a classical question considered many times over the past seventy-five years.
+A formula for homotopy periods using the same ingredients, namely pulling back forms to the sphere, taking $\dinv$ and wedge products, and then integrating, was featured on the first page and then in Section~11 of Sullivan's seminal paper \cite{Sull77}.
+We have not been able to compare our formula with Sullivan's, since that formula comes from a minimal model for path spaces which uses a chain homotopy between an isomorphism and the zero map which is also a derivation.
 In some examples, we cannot find such a chain homotopy, and if one relaxes the condition of being a derivation then the inductive formula is not clear.

 In the same vein, some of the lower weight cases of our constructions were treated in work of Haefliger \cite{Haef78} and Novikov \cite{Novi88}.
-Haefliger also gives formulae for evaluating these forms on Whitehead products, which now follows from \refT{cobracket}.
+Haefliger in particular gave formulae for Hopf forms which are special cases of Examples~\ref{E:arbwt1}~and~\ref{E:wt2}.
+He also gives formulae for evaluating these forms on Whitehead products, which of course follow from our \refT{cobracket}.
 Haefliger's comment was that ``It is clear that one could continue this way for higher Whitehead products, if one is not afraid of complicated formulas.''
 The bracket-cobracket formalism and the configuration pairing make these formulae simple, at least conceptually.
-Haefliger uses Hopf invariants associated to cocycles in $\E(X)$ of the form $x_{1} | \cdots | x_{n}$ where $x_{i} x_{i-1} = 0$ to show that such $X$ have summands of the corresponding free Lie algebra in their homotopy groups, which is also immediate from the present approach.
+Haefliger uses Hopf invariants associated to cocycles in $\E(X)$ of the form $\omega_{1} | \cdots | \omega_{n}$ where $\omega_{i} \omega_{i-1} = 0$ to show that such $X$ have summands of the corresponding free Lie algebra in their homotopy groups, which is also immediate from our approach.